KnowledgeGuide/AmmaarM_Profile-/README.md

 # 💫 About Me

-Data-driven professional with **5+ years of experience** in business analytics, data visualization, and strategic insights.
-Proven track record in **research analytics, market intelligence, and stakeholder engagement** to drive decision-making.
+Data-driven Computer Science graduate with hands-on experience in business analytics, data science, and strategic problem-solving.
+Proven track record in predictive modeling, data visualization, and analytical reporting to drive actionable decision-making.

-Skilled in **SQL, Python, PostgreSQL, AWS, Linux, Tableau, Power BI, Google Looker Studio and Excel**, with expertise in managing large datasets and developing actionable insights for business growth.
-Previously worked as a **Senior Analyst at Dell Technologies**, leveraging data to improve customer experience and streamline operations.
+Skilled in Python, MySQL, PostgreSQL, Pandas, Matplotlib, TensorFlow, and Excel, with expertise in managing datasets, training machine learning models, and developing insights for business growth.
+Previously worked as a Business Analyst at The Alpin Company and completed a Data Science internship at Slash Mark IT Solutions, leveraging data to build solutions ranging from customer churn prediction to computer vision models.
+Currently expanding expertise in Generative AI to deliver forward-thinking technical solutions.

 ---
 # 📚 SQL Mentor (Side Project)